coassoftwaresystems/delphi-modbus/demos/readme.txt

 When you want to compile and run the demos from a Delphi version which differs from the version it was created in (see above), you should first open each form in the demo in the form designer, and ignore any errors about missing properties it might generate.
-When such message appears, save the modified form.
+When such message appears, save the modified form afterwards.

 After taking these steps into account, the demos can be compiled and run from the IDE.